sganz/CrankWheel/README.md

 - Number Of Teeth - Count of teeth INCLUDING the missing teeth
 - Missing Teeth - Number of teeth that should be removed
 - Tooth Height - Height of the tooth inwards from the diameter.
+- Draw Rounded Roots - Draws the roots of the teeth rounded instead of square
 - Bolt Hole Count - Number of holes in the bolt circle
 - Bolt Hole Circle Diameter - Diameter of the bolt circle
 - Bolt HoleDiameter - Diameter of the bolt holes in the circle